 - You only occasionally require help with the odd maths problem or two

-Lucky for these learners, there are a range of online resources for maths that are available to you for free.
+Lucky for these learners, there is a range of online resources for maths that are available to you for free.

 Common Arithmetic Questions and Examples